polito-hci-2020/orientation-motion-sample/README.md

-# orientation-sample
+# orientation-motion-sample
-A sample project to explore the orientation feature.
+A sample project to explore the orientation and motion features.